 Finding: Complies as Proposed.
-The applicant has indicated that compliance with the minimum improvement standards will be accomplished at time of construction plan submittal.
+The applicant indicated compliance with this section.
+This standard is met.

 16.12.095.K.
 Other.
 The applicant shall make all necessary arrangements with utility companies or other affected parties for the installation of underground lines and facilities.
 Electrical lines and other wires, including but not limited to communication, street lighting and cable television, shall be placed underground.

 Finding: Complies as Proposed.
-The applicant has indicated that compliance with the minimum improvement standards will be accomplished at time of construction plan submittal.
+The applicant indicated compliance with this section.
+This standard is met.